cquinone/wager/README.md

 each "bet" is scored as
 < 1/|ans-x| > (averaging based on their distribution == "bet").
 Press "c" while plotting to clear all points.

+Note: the button "Score Table" may only be pressed in-between rounds.